WooCommerce Product List View Plugin: The Ultimate Guide

 As you’ve probably already spotted, the built-in WooCommerce Products shortcode isn’t quite right for most stores needing to list products.
 Specifically:

 - You have to manually choose which products to include in the list.
-This makes it less useful because most people looking for a WooCommerce list view want to automatically list all their products, or products from specific categories, for example.
+This makes it less useful because most people looking for a WooCommerce product list view want to automatically list all their products, or products from specific categories, for example.
 Either way, this isn’t possible with the Products shortcode.

 - As you can see from the screenshot above, products are listed in the standard layout provided by your WordPress theme.
-They’re not listed with 1 product per row, which is what I would expect from a product list.
+They’re not listed with 1 product per row, which is what I would expect from a WC product list.

 If you need to create dynamic lists that automatically update when you add new products, you’ll need a proper WooCommerce product list view plugin.
 The same applies if you want a proper list-style format, with 1 product per row.